idoktorova/serbian/README.md

 python bot.py
 ```

-The bot currently supports `/start` and `/help` commands and can be extended by adding more handlers in `bot.py`.
+The bot currently supports `/start` and `/help`.
+When `/start` is issued by the allowed user the bot asks whether to begin the Serbian course.
+Selecting **Да** saves the user's public information in the database together with the registration timestamp, while **Нет** ends the conversation.
+Additional handlers can be added in `bot.py`.

 ## Docker